-SSA and OPM will follow PII breach notification policies and related procedures issued by OMB.
-If the agency that experienced the breach determines that the risk of harm requires notification to affected individuals or other remedies, that agency will carry out these remedies without cost to the other agency.
+SSA will follow PII breach notification policies and related procedures issued by OMB.
+If SSA determines that the risk of harm requires notification to affected individuals or other remedies, SSA will carry out these remedies without cost to OPM.

 C. Administrative Safeguards